 A great emphasis will be put on conversation.
-Students may have opportunities to speak to native speakers.
+Students will have regular opportunities to speak the language.
 Authentic reading and listening resources will be used to improve your comprehension and you will tackle many different writing tasks from writing blogs to writing magazine articles.
-Translation from English into French and from French into English are now an integral part of learning a language at GCSE; this is an excellent skill to have in the work place.
+Translation from English into French and from French into English are now an integral part of learning a language at GCSE; this is an excellent skill to have in the workplace.